Anastasia Vashukevich: Disruption to Russian websites

-Relinquishment of recordings, apology
+Relinquishment of recordings and lawsuit by Deripaska

 In August 2018, Vashukevich said she had sent the audio recordings to Deripaska without making them public, hoping he would be able to gain her release from prison.
 She said she promised Deripaska she would not make any further comment on the recordings' contents.
 In court, Vashukevich apologized to Deripaska and Prikhodko.

 In 2018, Deripaska won a legal case in Deripaska's hometown court at Ust-Labinsk, Krasnodar Krai, Russia, against Vashukevich for the invasion of his privacy by the public availability of videos and photos of the two of them together.
 Deripaska sued for 1 million rubles from each Vashukevich and Kirillov but the court set the payment at 500,000 rubles for each Vashukevich and Kirillov.

 Later arrest and release

-Vashukevich was arrested at Sheremetyevo Airport Moscow in January 2019 while in transit from Thailand to Belarus for reportedly drawing people into prostitution.
+Vashukevich was arrested at Sheremetyevo Airport in Moscow in January 2019 while in transit from Thailand to Belarus for reportedly drawing people into prostitution.
 After videos showing her being violently arrested and pleading for her life in court were leaked to the press, Belarusian President Alexander Lukashenko demanded her release.
 She was immediately released.
 Vashukevich said she was warned not to discuss Deripaska while in Russian custody.
 She said her claims about him were intended to save her from death while detained in Thailand.